sahara108/Cacom/_posts/2017-05-27-Associated Type.md

 date:   2017-05-27 15:32:24 +0700
 categories: jekyll update
 ---

+###Problem
-Last week, I had to implement some tableviews which includes some custom cells.
+Last week, I had to implement some table views which includes some custom cells.
 Those cells are totally different for each table.
-And I will need to continue for lot of screens.
+And I will need to continue on a lot of screens.
 I started thinking how to do it in a generic way, easy to implement for all screens and also customizable.

-Now it's time to start implementation
+###Idea
+I started with MVVM pattern.
+To recap, the main idea of MVVM is the view-model layer.
+It provides methods to map from model's data to ui's data and also handle incoming events from user interface.
+So that, the idea here is to create abstractions of the view-model class, and a general table view controller which will handle all view-models.
+Each time, we have to render a table view, we will only need to prepare its view model class and tada, everything should be set without any extra implementation of `UITableviewDataSource`.
+Sound good?
+Let see how it is in implementation.

+###Impletation
 * First I define 2 protocols for our datasources and custom cells

 {% highlight swift %}